weitzman/multiplesite/README.md

 1. A client can create a config entity whose machine name later conflicts with a name from master.
 Maybe auto-prefix client-made config entities (e.g. bravo-image-style-hero). @todo Investigate \Drupal\Core\Render\Element\MachineName.
 1. If a client deletes a config entity, it would come back with next import.
     1. Disallow delete and have clients disable instead.
 Implement hook_entity_access() to deny delete operation.
     1. @todo Most config entities don't declare status key so don't have Enable/Disable operations (e.g. Image styles).
-See https://www.drupal.org/node/1926376
+See https://www.drupal.org/node/1926376.
+A start at addressing this is in the [ms module](https://github.com/weitzman/multiplesite/tree/master/web/modules/custom/ms/ms).

 Credits